DNWMNCR/JavaForSmallTeams/tests/300_name_tests_with_a_specification_style.md

-## Name test cases with a specification style
+## Name Test Cases With a Specification Style

 Use the name of each test case to describe one (and **only** one) behaviour of the unit under test.
 The name should be a proposition - i.e. a statement that could be true or false.